asteris-llc/converge/docs/content/resources/file.mode.md

 file must exist on the system (for example, having been created with `file.content`.)

 - `mode` (required base 8 optional uint32)

   Mode is the mode of the file, specified in octal.

+## Exported Fields
+- `destination` (string)
+  path to the file that will be modified

+- `mode` (os.FileMode)
+  the mode that the file or directory should be configured with